Jacob's: History

 Outside of the UK and Ireland, Danone retained Jacob's brand ownership in Asia, operating a manufacturing facility in Malaysia until its biscuit division was acquired by Kraft Foods in 2007.
-Following that acquisition, production and sales of Jacob's biscuits in Malaysia are undertaken by Mondelēz.
+Following that acquisition, production and sales of Jacob's biscuits in Malaysia are undertaken by Mondelēz International.

 In 2015, the Jacob's factory in Liverpool reported producing over 55,000 tonnes of products each year, and in 2022 reported producing 4,000 tonnes of crackers each year.
-In 2015, the Liverpool factory received a £10 million investment from United Biscuits to further boost output.
+In 2015, the Liverpool factory received a £10 million investment from United Biscuits to boost output further.

+In 2026, the company marks its 175th anniversary.

 Industrial relations

 The activist and trade union organiser Rosie Hackett worked as a messenger at Jacob's for some years in the early twentieth century.
 At that time, working conditions in the Dublin factory were poor.
 On 22 August 1911, Hackett helped organise the withdrawal of women's labour in the Jacob's factory to support their male colleagues who were already on strike.
 With the women's help, the men secured better working conditions and a pay rise.
-Two weeks later, at the age of eighteen, Hackett co-founded the Irish Women Worker's Union (IWWU) with Delia Larkin.
-During the Dublin-wide 1913 Lockout, Hackett helped mobilise workers at Jacob's to come out in solidarity with other workers; Jacob's workers were in turn were locked out by their own employers.
-In 1914, Jacob's sacked Hackett because of her role in the Lockout.
+Two weeks later, at the age of eighteen, Hackett co-founded the Irish Women Workers' Union (IWWU) with Delia Larkin.
+During the 1913 Dublin lock-out, Hackett helped mobilise workers at Jacob's to come out in solidarity with other workers; Jacob's workers were, in turn, locked out by their own employers.
+In 1914, Jacob's sacked Hackett for her role in the lock-out.

 In 2009, after 156 years of making biscuits in Ireland, Jacob Fruitfield shut its Tallaght plant.
 As a result of the closure, 220 jobs were lost, with the company retaining around 100 staff in a variety of roles.

-In November 2022, workers at the Aintree factory went on strike after pay negotiations with management failed to reach an agreement after three months of negotiations.
+In November 2022, workers at the Aintree factory went on strike after three months of pay negotiations with management failed to reach an agreement.
 Workers were on strike for 11 weeks, backed by the GMB union.
 During the strike, the company temporarily shifted some production to Portugal.
 In 2023, Pladis announced plans for job cuts, beginning with a phase of voluntary redundancies through the end of 2025.
 GMB reported that 361 of around 760 workers were to be made redundant under the plan.